WebProgrammingII/WEPO/redux/README.md

     7. Let's console.log the number inside the action creator and inside the reducer

     8. Now let's make the Header a container component as well using Redux.
-Implement a function called mapStateToProps which takes is as a first argument the store state and return an empty object.
+Implement a function called mapStateToProps which takes as a first argument the store state and return an empty object.
 Add this function as the first parameter to the connect function.
 Console.log the state

     9. Instead of returning an empty object in the Header return an object containing the store state.